 Below we’ve outlined eight science-backed ways to be happier.
 Each method of achieving happiness outlined below is supported by extensive scientific and psychological research.

-If you’re struggling to find happiness in your life, or you’ve got caught up in the bustle and stress of everyday life (as so many of us do), then consider the ways to improve your happiness and well being we’ve included below and try to apply them to your life.
+If you’re struggling to find happiness in your life, or you’re caught up in the bustle and stress of everyday life (as so many of us do), then consider the ways to improve your happiness and well being.
+Below are some practical ways you can apply in your life.

 Exercise elicits the release of endorphins in the brain.
 Endorphins are the brain’s feel-good chemicals and are the body’s natural painkillers.
 They are the reason behind the immediate mood lift that exercise provides.